*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 We also considered their durability, light output, water resistance, lumen output, cooling mechanisms, consumer reviews, and build quality.

-Overall Price Range
+Overall LED Headlight Price Range

 They will also have a higher water resistance rating, which may be important for those living in climates with heavier rain or snow.

 These bulbs come with a two-year warranty and lifetime support.